chrisnoonan98675/site/xl-deploy/how-to/deploy-using-sequential-by-loadbalancer-orchestrator.markdown

 	1. Enable access to WebLogic application server in load balancer
 	1. Enable access to Apache web server in load balancer

-To achieve this, use the **Deployment Properties** to enable the `sequential-by-loadbalancer-group` orchestrator.
+To achieve this, use the **Deployment Properties** to add the `sequential-by-loadbalancer-group` orchestrator.

 ![Enable sequential-by-loadbalancer-group orchestrator](images/deploy-using-sequential-by-loadbalancer-orchestrator/deployment_options_3.png)